any-docs/css/content/guides/scroll-driven_animations/timelines/index.md

 Because the `100%` is generally reached when the element leaves the viewport, you likely want to set the final effect of your animation in a keyframe block that occurs well before the end of the animation.
 You can set your completed effect within the `20%`, `50%`, or `80%` keyframe block rather than using the `to` or `100%` keyframe to ensure the element finishes animating while still in view.

 With view progress timelines, you can adjust the view progress visibility range.
-Use {{cssxref("view-timeline-inset")}}, part of the {{cssxref("view-timeline")}} shorthand, to adjust when the subject is considered to be in view.
+Use `view-timeline-inset`, part of the `view-timeline` shorthand, to adjust when the subject is considered to be in view.
 The default value is `auto`.
 The effect of any non-`auto` inset value is as if you moved the edges of the scroll port: a positive inset value creates an inward adjustment, and a negative value creates an outward adjustment.

 Similar to scroll progress timelines, the view progress timeline can be named or anonymous.

 ### Named view progress timeline

-A _named view progress timeline_ is one where the subject is explicitly named using the {{cssxref("view-timeline-name")}} property, a component of the `view-timeline` shorthand.
+A _named view progress timeline_ is one where the subject is explicitly named using the `view-timeline-name` property, a component of the `view-timeline` shorthand.
 The `<dashed-ident>` name is then linked to the element to animate by specifying it as the value of that element's `animation-timeline` property.

 With named view progress timelines, the element to animate does not have to be the same as the subject.
 In other words, the element controlling the timeline doesn't have to be the same as the element being animated.
 This means you can animate one element based on another element's movement within its scrollable container.

-Here we use the {{cssxref("view-timeline-name")}} property to name an element, identifying the element itself as the source of a view progress timeline.
+Here we use the `view-timeline-name` property to name an element, identifying the element itself as the source of a view progress timeline.
 We then set that name as the value of the `animation-timeline` property.

 ```css live-sample___named_view
 .item {